Montainproductions/Joaquin.github.io/index.md

 ### Don't Fail the class Game

-This project from a game that I had made in conjuntion other classmates from the IASC 3F02 class that I took in my third year of univeristy (2021-2022).
-The project we are working on is a 2.5d pixel art game in Unity where the player is trying to finish the 9th grade while fighting bullies, bosses, and challenges in the different classes.
-The game is planned to be a beta version of the game with only one school year as a way to see how fun and interesting a game with this option can be.
-At the same time, this allows me to learn how to better work collaboratively in a design/creative environment so that I am better prepared for when I start working in other industries as part of my work.
+This project from a game that I had made in conjunction with other classmates from the IASC 3F02 class that I took in my third year of university (2021-2022).
+The game we decided to make is a 2.5d pixel art game in Unity where the player is trying to finish the 9th grade of school while fighting bullies, bosses, and challenges in the different classes.
+Because of the group's skill level and the time given to us we planned to have the game released in an open beta state and attempt to make it as polished as we could with our skill sets.
+At the same time, this allowed us to learn more about the whole design and production process of making a game and what to expect if we were to make another game together or with other people.
+This also taught us how to better work in an interdisciplinary fashion and how to communicate with each other and work with different skill levels.

 Important Things I learned: